 Norway regularly reports hate crime data to ODIHR.
-Norway's criminal law contains specific penalty enhancements for certain hate crimes.
+Norway's criminal law contains specific penalty enhancements for certain criminal offences.
 The reported official data include cases of incitement to hatred.
-Hate crime data are collected by the National Police Directorate, Ministry of Justice and Statistics Norway.
+Hate crime data are collected by the National Police Directorate.
 Hate crime statistics are regularly published.
 The National Police Directorate conducts annual victimization surveys, which include questions about hate crime.

 In its "Concluding observations on the combined twenty-first and twenty-second periodic reports of Norway", the United Nations Committee on the Elimination of Racial Discrimination (CERD) recommended that a clear definition of hate crime be adopted in the Criminal Code, that a national system for registering hate crimes be established, that data on hate crimes be provided, that law enforcement be trained, and that all hate crimes be effectively investigated and prosecuted.

 ODIHR observes that Norway has not reported on hate crimes separately from cases of hate speech.